swarkn/LIShelpers/README.md

 Hint: to get AVbin work properly on Windows 10, copy the files AVbin.dll and/or AVbin64.dll from your Windows/system32 folder into your Windows/WinSxS folder.

+##### Install LIShelpers on Linux

+Installing LIShelpers on Linux (x86 / x86_64) should work just fine, but is not tested yet.
+A detailed instructionset will be at this location shortly.
+Support for the Raspberry Pi project will fast follow.

 ### Development

 Want to contribute?
 Great!